villamvadasz/grbl/README.md

 ## Configure project
 Please see the excel table, which is used to generate the configuration for GRBL.

+# Safety Concept
+The emergency stop or abort is sensitiv on booth edges (rising and falling).
+This way, any change on the line will cause an abort.
+Not only pressing the button, but releasing it too.
+In case somehow the signal would be inverted, the emergency stop or abort would still work.

+The input of the abort is not invertable in SW.
+It is assumed that:
+//uC PIN is 1 ==> Emergency abort button is pressed in, so machine must stop everything
+//uC PIN is 0 ==> Emergency abort button is released, it is allowed to move

+Stepper enable signal gets disabled after 50ms.
+This window can be used to slow down the machine (not implemented yet).
+After 50ms the signal will be set to disable the motors.

+Stepper motor enable works only if the function properly calculates some multiplications.
+This way it must be called with the proper parameter.
+If by mistake the code is jumped on, there is less likly to enable the stepper motors, since the calculation will fail.

 # Note
 In some files the Copyright might be deleted by accident.
 Sorry...
 But mostly you can assume that either it was the original GRBL author or Microchip.